Nicolasflame/GDScript-Compiler/README.md

 5. Ensure all tests pass
 6. Submit a pull request

+##NOTES
+System calls are not fully implemented yet..

 ## License

 This project is open source.
 See the LICENSE file for details.